Table of Contents

 Single Leg Hip Thrust Common Mistake

-Single leg hip thrust is a fantastic exercise to build your glutes and lower back muscles.
-However, many people fall prey to common mistakes that reduce their gains and can result in injuries.
-Below are some of the most repeated mistakes of leg hip thrust and how to avoid them.
+The single leg hip thrust is a fantastic exercise for building your glutes and lower back support muscles, but a few common errors can reduce your gains and increase injury risk.
+Below are frequent mistakes and how to correct them.

 Mistake #1: Overusing Your Elbows